 Halibut Soup Recipe

-Recipe is simple and straightforward.
-Preheat some olive oil in suitable pot, add chopped onions and single minced garlic clove.
+The recipe is simple and straightforward.
+Preheat some olive oil in a suitable pot, add chopped onions and a single minced garlic clove.
 Mix slowly until everything gets golden-brown color.

 Then add potatoes (cut to slices or cubes) and fry them few minutes on low to medium heat.
 Add fish, some salt, pepper and if you like, some Mediterranean dried herbs mix and fry everything for few more minutes, mixing gently (preferably shaking the pot).